charmed-kubernetes/charm-kubernetes-control-plane/docs/index.md

 <!-- METADATA
-charm_name: kubernetes-master
+charm_name: kubernetes-control-plane
 charm_revision: '0'
 timestamp: 1619014557
 discourse_url: 'https://discourse.charmhub.io/t/kubernetes-master-charm/4506'
 config: true
 actions: true
 context:
-  description: Documentation for the kubernetes-master charm
+  description: Documentation for the kubernetes-control-plane charm
-  title: kubernetes-master charm
+  title: kubernetes-control-plane charm
-keywords: kubernetes-master, charm, config
+keywords: kubernetes-master, kubernetes-control-plane, charm, config -->
--->

-This charm is an encapsulation of the Kubernetes master processes and the operations to run on any cloud for the entire lifecycle of the cluster.
+This charm is an encapsulation of the Kubernetes control plane  processes and the operations to run on any cloud for the entire lifecycle of the cluster.

 This charm is built from other charm layers using the Juju reactive framework.
-The other layers focus on specific subset of operations making this layer specific to operations of Kubernetes master processes.
+The other layers focus on specific subset of operations making this layer specific to operations of Kubernetes control plane processes.

 # Deployment